expectedparrot/edsl/docs/coop.rst

   'visibility': 'unlisted'}

-To post an object with a description and visibility:
+Here we post the same object with a description and visibility:

 .. code-block:: python

-  from edsl import QuestionMultiplechoice
+  from edsl import QuestionMultipleChoice

   q = QuestionMultipleChoice.example()
   q.push(description="This is an example question", visibility="public")

-We will see the description and visibility status that we specified:
+We can see the description and visibility status that we specified in the information that is returned:

 .. code-block:: text